kchohanaza/prevent-awareness/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - Click pages on the left side
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - In the branch section, use the drop down menu to select the main branch
+  - Click save, and then wait for the deployment to be generated
+  - Click visit site button at top of settings

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://markchips.github.io/prevent-awareness/index.html

 ## Credits